gcapes/git-course/07-rebasing.md

 The main reason you might want to rebase is to maintain a linear project history.
-For example if you merge directly and there have been new commits on the master branch since you started working on a feature branch, you have a 3-way merge (common ancestor, HEAD and MERGE_HEAD) and a merge commit.
+For example if you merge directly and there have been new commits on the master branch since you started working on a feature branch, you have a 3-way merge (common ancestor, HEAD and MERGE_HEAD) and a merge commit results.
 If you rebase first, a fast-forward merge results and you have a nice clean linear history.